Learn About Mental Health

 Help for Mental Illnesses

-IMAGINE THIS: One day, you develop a nagging cough, or get sharp back pain.
+IMAGINE THIS: One day, you develop a nagging cough or sharp back pain.
 Most of us wait a few days to see if things get worse or improve, then we might do some research on things we can do at home.
 We go to friends and family for advice.
 If the problem still doesn’t go away on its own, we usually go to the doctor to get it checked out to find out what it is and what to do about it.

 Why do we treat our mental health so differently from our physical health?